 - 2 large eggs

 - 1 teaspoon vanilla extract

-Butter an 8-inch round cake pan.
+- Butter an deep dish 8-inch or 9-inch round cake pan.
 Sprinkle the bottom with 2 tablespoons of the brown sugar.

-In a large skillet, combine 3/4 cup of brown sugar with 1/2 stick of butter and cook over moderately low heat until the butter is melted.
+- In a large skillet, combine ¾ cup of brown sugar with ½ stick of butter and cook over moderately low heat until the butter is melted.
 Add the pineapple and cook over moderately low heat, stirring occasionally, about 20 minutes or pineapple is tender.
-Using a slotted spoon, arrange the slices in the cake pan, overlapping them if necessary. then pour the pan juices over the pineapple.
+Using a slotted spoon, arrange the slices in the cake pan, overlapping them if necessary, then pour the pan juices over the pineapple, set aside.